brainglobe/brainglobe.github.io/docs/source/community/releases/v1/index.md

 Likewise, it also avoids potential issues when tools have been installed from both `conda-forge` and `PyPI`.

 If you don't want to install the entire BrainGlobe suite and are happy to manage the tooling interdependencies yourself, you can still manually install the individual BrainGlobe tools that you wish to use.
-If you choose to do so; as a general rule of thumb you should not mix `conda-forge` and `PyPI` installs, and avoid installing BrainGlobe tools of versions less than 1 in the same environment as those with version greater than 1 at all costs.
+If you choose to do so; as a general rule of thumb you should not mix `conda-forge` and `PyPI` installs, and avoid installing BrainGlobe tools of versions less than 1 in the same environment as those with version greater than 1.

 ### Previous installs with conda